5 Moves to Relieve Stress That Will Instantly Calm You Down

 Feel free to let it all out.

-When was the last time you gave thanks for your ability to move through your yoga practice?
+When was the last time you gave thanks for you?

 Pratipakṣa-bhāvanam encourages us to look at the bright side.
 But "good vibes only" overlooks the lessons learned in adversity.